 The Order Forecast section shows information related to Metro order plan.

-In their planning system - based on planned sales to customers, stocks and some other parameters - Metro plans how much should order to cover their forecasted demand.
+In their planning system - based on planned sales to customers, stocks and some other parameters - Metro plans how much should be ordered to cover their forecasted demand.
 This value, how much Metro plans to order from you, is displayed on this page.

 Line chart 1:

-This chart represents volume of all orders, it shows actual order volume in Business Units (BU) for current week and the historical data of last four weeks.
+This chart shows historical order volume in Business Units (BU) for the last four weeks.

 Line chart 2: